AINeurosurgery/VideoCutMix/README.md

 # Getting Started

-To train the model just run the following command.
+To train the model, just run the following command.
 ```
 bash scripts/run.sh
 ```
-A results.json file will be created at the end of the process which consists of results for the experiment.
+A results.json file will be created at the end of the process, which will consist of the results of the experiment.

 # Citation

 If you find this repository useful, please use the following BibTeX entry for citation.

+@InProceedings{Dha_VideoCutMix_MICCAI2024,
+        author = { Dhanakshirur, Rohan Raju and Tyagi, Mrinal and Baby, Britty and Suri, Ashish and Kalra, Prem and Arora, Chetan}, title = {VideoCutMix: Temporal Segmentation of Surgical Videos in Scarce Data Scenarios}, booktitle = {proceedings of Medical Image Computing and Computer Assisted Intervention -- MICCAI 2024}, year = {2024},
+        publisher = {Springer Nature Switzerland},
+        volume = {LNCS 15006},
+        month = {October},
+        page = {725--735}
+}